 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) published its fifth reports on status of biodiversity.
 Biological diversity is in decline in all regions of the world.
 This alarming trend endangers not only the environment, but also our economies, food security and the quality of life of people everywhere.

 At the beginning of May representatives from all over the world met in Bonn to prepare the climate change conference in Katowice, Poland.
 The aim was to develop detailed rules for the Paris Agreement and initiate more effective climate action in the various countries.
 The German Government will advance the international political debate on the implementation of the Paris Agreement with the Petersberg Climate Dialogue.

 State Secretary Jochen Flasbarth was participating in the fourth Bonn Challenge Latin America meeting in Guatemala City.
 The goal of the meeting was to achieve global reforestation for ecological and economic reasons.
 Central American countries have pledged to restore more than 16 million hectares of forests and forest landscapes by 2020.
 The Latin American region has pledged a total of 56 million hectares.

 Svenja Schulze met with her Polish counterpart Henryk Kowalczyk for the first time in Warsaw to prepare the Petersberg Climate Dialogue.
 The two countries will jointly host the event.
 The meeting between the two ministers also focussed on the status of the energy transition in Germany and energy policy in Poland as well as nature and species conservation issues in both countries.

-If you unsubscribe, we will delete your data from our mailing list and you will no longer receive the newsletter.
-We will confirm requests to unsubscribe with an e-mail.
+Should you unsubscribe, we will delete your data from our mailing list and you will no longer receive the newsletter.
+We will confirm requests to unsubscribe by e-mail.
 More details are available in our